mbotos/MavensMate/README.md

 <h1>MavensMate</h1>
 MavensMate is a TextMate bundle that aims to replicate the functionality of the Eclipse-based Force.com IDE.
-In its current state, it enables developers to create Salesforce.com projects, connect them to SVN, create certain types of metadata, and compile and retrieve metadata, all from TextMate.
+In its current state, MavensMate enables developers to create Salesforce.com projects, connect them to SVN, create certain types of metadata, and compile and retrieve metadata, all from TextMate.

 <P>
 	<img src="http://joe-ferraro.com/images/mavensmate1.png"/>